MyCryptoHQ/knowledge-base-content/how-to/getting-started/how-to-create-a-wallet.md

 ## Things to double check

-- Unlock your new wallet using the method you chose to generate your wallet: Keystore File or Mnemonic Phrase.
+- Unlock your new wallet using the method you chose to generate your wallet: Keystore File or Secret Recovery Phrase.
 Ensure it unlocks the wallet you generated and that the address matches the one you bookmarked.

   - _Do not simply leave your new wallet open.
 Pretend you are coming back a year later to access your riches.
 Can you do it?_